 World Class Facilities

-- World class production facilities are available to students.
-This includes access to a television studio with full broadcast-quality LED lighting using electrically-controlled hoists and green screen; off-line and on-line editing suites, utilising software such as Avid Media Composer, DaVinci Resolve and Pro Tools; access to the Sonic Arts Research Centre for audio training and industry standard audio recording and post production equipment; full high-definition cameras are available, as are substantial lighting and grip kits for location work.
-Two broadcast quality radio studios are also available for the creation of live and 'as live' programme outputs.
+- Access to a television studio with broadcast quality LED lighting and green screen facilities; off-line and on-line editing suites, utilising industry software such as Avid Media Composer, DaVinci Resolve and Avid Pro Tools; access to the Sonic Arts Research Centre for audio training and industry standard audio recording and post production equipment; full high-definition cameras are available as are substantial lighting and sound kits for location work.

 |Year 1 Modules|